MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Supporting-custom-org-fonts-in-ppt-web.md

    :::image type="content" source="media/Company-admin.png" alt-text="Manage User Properties link under Admin user profiles.":::

-1. Company administrator uploads their fonts to their company’s SharePoint site using the **SharePoint Online Management Shell.**
+1. Organization administrator uploads their fonts to their organization's SharePoint site using the **SharePoint Online Management Shell.**
 2. SharePoint stores the assets in a [public Office 365 Content Delivery Network.](/microsoft-365/enterprise/use-microsoft-365-cdn-with-spo?view=o365-worldwide&preserve-view=true)
 3. When a user opens a PowerPoint file on the web platform, PowerPoint for the web will access the Content Delivery Network (CDN) and fetch appropriate fonts.